boxcart.dev

 Order Messaging

 BoxCart includes a two-way messaging system that allows customers to communicate with the shop about their orders.
-When enabled, a message thread appears below the order details on the single order view (?view=order&id=).
+When enabled, a message thread appears below the order details on the single order view (?view=order&order=).

 Key features of order messaging: